Holy Land Experience: Holy Land Experience mission statement

 HLE was a non-denominational Christian living biblical museum and church.
 Church services and bible studies were conducted by ordained pastors for the general public on a weekly basis.
 HLE was registered as a non-profit corporation with the Florida Department of State Division of Corporations.

 Church of All Nations

 In 2012, the 2,000 seat Church of All Nations auditorium opened.
 The facility featured live presentations and reenactments of the passion and crucifixion of Jesus Christ, and the depiction of the resurrection and ascension of Jesus Christ to heaven.
 Live tapings of TBN’s flagship TV show, Praise the Lord, were also taped in the facility, in addition to concerts and church services.

 Closure

 In February 2020, after a sharp decline in revenue for several years, the park announced that it would be laying off 118 employees, representing most of its staff, and would be ending all theatrical productions, restaurants and retail shops.
-On August 2, 2021, the property was sold to AdventHealth, which plans to redevelop the land for a new hospital.
+On August 2, 2021, the property was sold to AdventHealth for $32 million, the hospital network plans to redevelop the land for a new emergency department, hospital and office building.
+On April 28, 2023, demolition of the buildings at the former amusement park was started.
+On June 12, 2023, the last buildings that were demolished were the colosseum and the scriptorium.